grol-io/grol/README.md

 ### Reading notes

-- See the commit history for improvements/changes
+- See the commit history for improvements/changes (e.g redundant state in lexer etc)

+- interface nil check in parser

 - Do we really need all these `let `, wouldn't `x = a + 3` be enough?